The Most Incredible People Are Often the Most Overlooked.

 “Oh… this is handled.”

-So when you go to create content?
+So when you sit down to create something?

 A paragraph becomes a post.